ellemouton/website/content/drafts/taproot-chan-txs.md

 ![](/taprootChanTxs/htlc-txs.png#center)

-The only difference between the htlc-success and htlc-timeout transactions would be the inputs they are spending and hence, the witness required for spending that input.
+The first difference between the htlc-success and htlc-timeout transactions is the input they are spending and hence, the witness required for spending that input.
 The htlc-timeout transaction spends the timeout path of the offered HTLC output and the htlc-success transaction spends the success path of the accepted HTLC output.
+The other difference is the `Locktime`: the htlc-timeout transaction has a `Locktime` of `cltv_expiry` and the htlc-success transaction has a `Locktime` of zero.

 The outputs of the htlc-success and htlc-timeout transactions are identical: they are immediately spendable by the remote party via the revocation path if